PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-After this, we're going to install PHP manager and Rewrite Module from our installation zip.
-Both of these are required for our osTicket setup, though they might seem unrelated.
+4) After this, I'm going to install PHP manager and Rewrite Module from the installation zip.
+These are required for installation.
 </p>
 <p>
 <img src=https://i.imgur.com/prqELE7.png/>